 All of these convert-functions only use inheritance among user models, and not in the library that is used for the conversion - thus conversions of base-classes will require multiple conversion-calls; this ensures that the conversion is independent of the new library structure.
 The class-name used as argument to convertElement and convertModifiers is similarly the old name of the class, i.e. the name before it is possibly converted by convertClass.

-[This allows the conversion to be done without access to the old version of the library (by suitable modifications of the lookup).
+[Specifying conversions using the old name of a class allows the conversion to be done without access to the old version of the library (by suitable modifications of the lookup).
 Another alternative is to use the old version of the library during the conversion.]